-Artists speak in "tongues" and I believe that the call is to boldly share for the edification and renewal of others.
-The Apostle Paul makes it clear that we belong to a larger body in Christ.
-It is through communion with one another that we find meaning in life.
+I believe that I'm called to share for the edification, encouragement, and renewal of others.
+The Apostle Paul makes it clear that we belong to a larger body in Christ; it is through communion with one another that we find meaning.

 "Where one or two are gathered in my name..."